-This Fund aims to provide, over the long term, a high level of total return, of which a large component is current income.
-In addition to the integration of Sustainability Risks as part of the Investment Adviser's The investment strategy investment decision-making process, the Investment Adviserapplies the following investment strategy to attain the environmental and/or social characteristics promoted:
+The Fund's investment objective is to provide long-term growth of capital.
+The Fund seeks to take advantage of investment opportunities generated by changes in international trade patterns and economic and political relationships by investing in common stocks of companies located around the world, which may include Emerging Markets.
+In addition to the integration of Sustainability Risks as part of the Investment Adviser's investment decision-making process, the Investment Adviser applies the following investment strategy to attain the environmental and/or social characteristics promoted:

 Carbon constraint.
-The Investment Adviser aims to manage a carbon footprint lower than the Fund's selected index level.
-Therefore, it will aim to manage a carbon footprint (WACI) for its investments in corporate issuers that is at least 30% lower than the Fund's selected indexes level (50% Bloomberg US Corp HY 2% Issuer Capped Total Return, 20% JPM EMBI Global Total Return, 20% JPM GBI-EM Global Diversified Total Return, 10% JPM CEMBI Broad Diversified Total Return).
-The Investment Adviser carries sustainability factors relating to environmental, social and employee matters, respect corruption and anti-bribery for human rights, antimatters.
+The Investment Adviser aims to manage a carbon footprint (WACI) lower than the Fund's selected index level.
+Therefore, it will aim to manage a WACI for its investments in corporate issuers that is generally at least 30% lower than the Fund's selected index level (MSCI ACWI).
+Should the WACI of the Fund not achieve the 30% threshold, the Investment Adviser will consider what action is in the best interest of the Fund, its Shareholders and in line with the relevant Fund investment objective to bring the Fund back above the threshold in a reasonable period of time.
+The Investment Adviser carries out ongoing monitoring of WACI at the Fund level, and may reduce or eliminate exposures to certain companies as necessary.

-Principal adverse impacts are the most significant

-negative impacts of

-investment decisions on

-guides investment decisions based on factors such as investment objectives and risk tolerance.

-out ongoing monitoring of WACI at the Fund level, and may reduce or eliminate exposures to certain companies as necessary.

-Exclusion policy.
-The Investment Adviser also evaluates and applies ESG and norms-based screening to implement an exclusion policy relating to the Fund's investments in corporate and sovereign issuers with respect to certain sectors such as tobacco, fossil fuel (thermal coal, oil & gas upstream producers) and weapons, as well as companies violating the United Nations Global Compact principles.
-The Investment Adviser identifies certain issuers or groups of issuers that it should exclude from the portfolio to promote the environmental or social characteristics supported by the Fund.
+Negative screening policy.
+The Investment Adviser also evaluates and applies ESG and norms-based screening to implement a negative screening policy relating to the Fund's investments in corporate issuers, with respect to certain sectors such as tobacco, fossil fuel and weapons, as well as companies violating the principles of the UNGC.
+The Investment Adviser identifies certain issuers or groups of issuers that it excludes from the portfolio to promote the environmental or social characteristics supported by the Fund.